MAKE Online launches

-MAKE Online brings artists together – from directors and performers, to writers, makers and beyond – to cultivate relationships with their peers and the wider theatre industry.
+MAKE Online brings artists together to cultivate relationships with their peers and the wider theatre industry, whether they are directors and performers, writers, or makers.
 Artists can register and create a profile, signpost their skills and experience, connect, contact, create and contribute to open discussions, curate and promote events and view these on a map, share resources, or create project specific or interest groups.

-MAKE Online acts as a digital wing to our new hub at Fairfield Halls in Croydon, and is also an online extension for the Black community nationwide, reaching beyond our London headquarters.
+MAKE Online is the digital wing to our physical home at Fairfield Halls in Croydon, and is also an online extension for the MAKE community nationwide, reaching beyond our London headquarters.

 Introducing MAKE Online